 Admission’s free at the National Railway Museum

 A visit to the National Railway Museum is a must on your visit to York: it’s one of the country’s finest attractions and admission is free!
 There’s a changing programme of activities and lots for kids to enjoy, including a small indoor play area and an outdoor one too.
 Keep an eye out during the school holiday for special activities, often with an engineering focus.
 Although there are a couple of good quality places to eat, you are welcome to take your own food and drink which helps keep costs down, and there are plenty of places to sit.
 National Railway Museum, Leeman Road, York YO26 4XJ – Visit the NRM website for more details

 Why not take a walk around York’s city walls?
 There’s almost 3.5km of medieval wall to choose from, all with fantastic views, and it’s totally free.
 If little feet aren’t up to a big hike, just choose a small section.
 Some sections have railings running alongside them but others don’t: good to know if you’ve got a little livewire on your hands.
 The section from York Art Gallery/Bootham Bar to Micklegate Bar is fully fenced and also has incredible views of York Minster.
 It’s easy to hop off once you’ve had enough.
-During the coronavirus crisis, there’s a one-way system in place.

-York is full of exciting and inspiring attractions that offer a brilliant experience for children, and many can be enjoyed by kids for free.
+York is full of exciting and inspiring museums and other attractions that offer a brilliant experience for children, and many can be enjoyed by kids for free.
 Often the adult tickets are valid for 12 months, so you can return as many times as you like within the year:

 – Accompanying under 16s go free to York Minster, and all York residents with valid proof of address gain entry to York Minster free of charge, too.

-– Under fives are free at York Mansion House, and all York residents also get a 50% discount at York Mansion House too.
+– Under fives go free at York Mansion House, and all York residents also get a 50% discount at York Mansion House too.

 – Under twos go free at Askham Bryan Wildlife and Conservation Park

 – Staying a couple of days?
-It’s worth considering buying a York Pass from Visit York for free and discounted entry to lots of attractions
+It’s worth considering buying a York Pass from Visit York (21 Parliament Street, York) for free and discounted entry to lots of attractions.

-York libraries run activities for children all year long that are free or inexpensive, and it’s also a great place to drop in and browse or grab a coffee and cake.
+York has some fantastic libraries that run activities for children all year long that are free or inexpensive, and they are also great places to drop in and browse or grab a coffee and cake.
 Don’t miss York’s Summer Reading Challenge either – it’s a great way to keep little bookworms reading during the long holidays.
 Explore York Library, on Museum Street, is the main central library and it’s a lovely space for families.
 It’s right next to York Museum Gardens, which is a great place to let kids run about (and again, it’s free).

 Stroll through York’s streets